By Sarah Koontz

-I know not everyone likes the Apostle Paul.
+I know that everyone doesn’t like the Apostle Paul.

 You don’t have to look very far to find someone complaining about his teachings regarding submission, male and female roles in the church, and a whole host of other things.